Who Mark Helps

 Working with clients is part of his day, but Mark also keeps Love Your Hood running smoothly to forward the mission of connecting people to place.

-While we don’t measure success by how much we sell, you might want to know that we’re actually good at what we do.
-Find out what others have to say about Mark and the homes he’s helped his clients buy and sell.
+While we don’t measure success by the number of homes we sell, you might want to know that we’re actually good at what we do.
+Find out what clients have to say about Mark and the homes he’s helped them buy and sell.

 Q + A with Mark